tfl35/tacit-knowledge-lora/README.md

-# Encoding Tacit Knowledge into Open-Weight Language Models via LoRa
+# Encoding Tacit Knowledge into Open-Weight Language Models via LoRA

 A cross-scale study of encoding domain expertise into downloadable model weights through parameter-efficient fine-tuning, and what it reveals about how expertise actually works.